caravagnalab/simbascule/README.md

 # simbasilica

-R package to generate synthetic data from the Basilica generative model.
+R package to generate synthetic data from the [basilica](https://github.com/caravagnalab/basilica) generative model.

 The synthetic validation is performed on 270 cohorts of patients:
   * Number of patients: 150, 500, 1000